alvarotrigo/fullPage.js/README.md

 <script type="text/javascript" src="fullpage.js"></script>
 ```

+Using Webpack, Browserify or Require.js?
+Check <a href="https://github.com/alvarotrigo/fullPage.js/wiki/Use-module-loaders-for-fullPage.js">how to use fullPage.js with module loaders</a>.

 ### Optional use of CDN
 If you prefer to use a CDN to load the needed files, fullPage.js is in CDNJS: